 Totally optional, but a sprinkle of crumbled goat cheese or feta cheese at the end is absolutely delicious!
 With or without cheese, this spinach frittata recipe is naturally gluten-free, which we love.

 Making frittatas at home — any type of frittata! — is really easy.
 If you don’t mind the heat and intensity that comes from raw onion and garlic, you could even skip sautéing them and reduce the cook time by 5 or 6 minutes.
-We prefer the less intense, sweeter flavor that develops when you cook them first over medium heat.
+I prefer the less intense, sweeter flavor that develops when you cook them first over medium heat.

 The frittata will be fully set (eggs cooked through) in about 4-5 minutes.
 Easy!
 You can serve with a tablespoon or two of goat cheese or feta on top, or skip the cheese altogether.